 I’d like to share some information taken from Traditional Chinese Medicine.
-One of the important aspects of full-spectrum care to improve cancer outcomes is investigating.
-Many times these investigations have led outside the borders of our country.
+One of the important aspects of full spectrum care to improve cancer outcomes is investigating … even when investigations lead outside the borders of our country.

-Let’s look at a common treatment which is used in many of the Chinese preparations.
-It is beneficial in cancer management and we can take advantage of it in our country.
+Let’s look at a common treatment that is used in many of the Chinese preparations.
+It is beneficial in cancer management, easily available, and we can take advantage of it in our country.

 It is Astragalus membranaceous, Huang qi in Chinese.
 There are many subspecies of this legume, and some of the other types can be toxic in large doses.

 This herb has several applications in canine cancer care.
 First, it is an immune booster.
-Cancer patients often have suppressed immunity, which leads to secondary infections as well as cancer progression.
+This is important for cancer patients, who often have suppressed immunity, which leads to secondary infections as well as cancer progression.

 Get a copy of this informative seminar to learn more on Treatment Plan Analysis for your Dog with Cancer